w3c/market-data-odrl-profile/ActionsAndPurposes.md

 ```
 odrl:action       md:NonDisplayUse

+And if this didn't cover the derivation of traded products or the calculation of indices?

+odrl:action       md:NonDisplayUse
+odrl:prohibition  [ a               odrl:Prohibition
+                    odrl:action     [ a            md:Derive
+		                      md:purpose   (Calculating Index, Creating Traded Product)
+                  ]

-*But we can also enrich the display permissions to allow some derivations:*
+But we can also enrich the display permissions to allow some derivations:

 odrl:action       md:Display
 +